vietlq/vietlq.github.io/content/post/safer-cpp-handle-function-result.md

 }
 ```

 The values returned from `critical_func()` could mean anything: Cannot connect to a service, balance is empty, rocket is faulty, ...
 Failure to capture and act based on those return values could result in any undefined/undesired behaviour: Memory leak, crash, silent failures, ...
+Let's see how we can enforce developers to use return value from mission critical functions.

+## Life before C++17

 Unfortunately most C/C++ compilers have no way to detect the issue.
 Not all is lost.
 I have some good news!
 People who use GCC/Clang are blessed because they have access to function flag `__attribute__((warn_unused_result))` and compiler flag `-Wunused-result`.
 When combined together, these 2 flags will detect the cases when the annotated function has its result discarded: